verrazzano/docs/content/en/docs/setup/install/multicluster-no-rancher.md

 draft: false
 ---

-## Register the managed cluster with the admin cluster

-The following sections show how to register a managed cluster if Rancher has not been installed with Verrazzano.
+This document shows you how to register a managed cluster when Rancher has not been installed with Verrazzano.
 Rancher is recommended for Verrazzano multicluster installations.
 If Rancher is not installed, then registration will require more steps.

 ## Prerequisites

-Make sure you have completed the Prerequisites, Install Verrazzano, and Preregistration steps outlined in [Install Multicluster Verrazzano]({{< relref "/docs/setup/install/multicluster.md" >}}).
+Make sure you have completed the steps in the Prerequisites, Install Verrazzano, and Preregistration sections in [Install Multicluster Verrazzano]({{< relref "/docs/setup/install/multicluster.md" >}}).

 ## Additional preregistration setup

-Before registering the managed cluster, first you'll need to set up the following items.
+Before registering the managed cluster, first you need to set up the following items:
 - A Secret containing the managed cluster's CA certificate.
 Note that the `cacrt` field in this secret can be empty only if the managed cluster uses a well-known CA.
   This CA certificate is used by the admin cluster to scrape metrics from the managed cluster, for both applications and Verrazzano components.